The effects of regional cookie regulations on analytics

 Measuring browser activity relies on cookies: packets of data that track activity between servers and browsers.
-Depending on where visitors access your guide and make their cookies consent decision, regional regulations may impact their decision, and thus their representation in your guide’s visitor data.
+Depending on where visitors access your guide and make their cookies consent decision, regional regulations may impact their decision:

 - In the EU, regulations require that users are opted out of cookies by default.
 Users can decide to opt in manually.